aguirre-lab/aguirre-lab/CONTRIBUTING.md

 ## :octocat: Workflow
 You have an idea for a new way to visualize data.
 Or, you identified a bug in some machine learning infrastructure.
 Or, you want to speed up tensorization with a new Python package.

-1. Open an issue (or, take ownership of an existing issue).
+1. Go to [`ml4c3`](https://github.com/aguirre-lab/ml4c3) and open an issue (or, take ownership of an existing issue).
     - When you begin working on an issue, move it to `in progress` on the board.
 1. Check out a branch:
     ```bash
     git commit -B er-fix-tensorflow-error
     ```
 1. Commit changes early and often!
-1. When the code is ready for review, submit a PR.
-Your goal is to merge your work into `master`.
+1. When your code is ready for review, submit a PR.
+Your goal is to merge your branch into `master`.

 The rest of the documentation describes each step in more detail.